pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 ## Debugging and logging

-The plugin understands the 'switchbank' debug key.
+The plugin understands the 'switchlogic' debug key.

 ## Author